 “VECTO is based on a combination of simulations and measurements and is not an exact CO2 footprint,” says Ylva.
 “For that you need to factor in the vehicle’s actual milage and fuel consumption.
 And it should be noted that there are other factors that affect a vehicle’s CO2 footprint, such as the driver and the climate impact from energy production.
 These factors are not covered by VECTO’s simulations.”

-Alternatively, there are a range of telematic and digital services available that can accurately measure a vehicle’s energy consumption and CO2 emissions in real time.
+Alternatively, there is a range of telematic and digital services available that can accurately measure a vehicle’s energy consumption and CO2 emissions in real time.

 When purchasing a new truck, calculating a lifecycle assessment (LCA) will help show its complete climate impact including emissions from the truck’s production and from production of its energy source.